+91 92 58 700 600 info@neodermatologist.com

 • Recommend the most effective ringworm treatment creams

-• Advise on personal care and hygiene
+• Advice on personal care and hygiene

 • Guide your entire family if multiple members are infected